Matheus-Rian/MovieMove-Ionic/README.md

 ### :scroll: License

 This project is under license.
-See the [LICENSE] file (LICENSE.md) for more details.
+See the [LICENSE](LICENSE.md) file for more details.